LivingLegacyMedia/vowbound/chapter_05.md

 Cassian took the paper, read it through.
 The King's seal at the bottom—official, urgent.
 A summons to present himself within the fortnight.

 His stomach dropped as he read further.
-"This says the Hollow army was spotted three weeks north of the capital.
-They're moving south, toward the seat of power."
+"This says the Hollow army was spotted in the eastern provinces, advancing toward the capital along the old trade road."
 He looked up at Seris.
-"Draven is leading them there."
+"Draven is leading them there.
+They'll reach the capital in weeks, maybe less."

 "Yes.
 The capital is the prize.
 Take the King, take the kingdom."
 Seris's expression was grim.
 "That's why the King is desperate for information."

+Cassian studied the summons again, his mind racing through the geography.
+Millhaven sat on the southern edge of the kingdom, far from the main roads.
+The Hollow's army was sweeping in from the east, where they'd been consolidating their hold on the conquered provinces.
+They'd bypass smaller towns like Millhaven—for now—while they focused on the real prize.

 "If I go to the capital, Draven could sense me," Cassian said quietly.
 "The Dealer said the fragments know each other.
-If Draven is that close, and I bring my coin there..."
+If I'm there when his army arrives, and I bring my coin..."
 He didn't finish the thought.

 "He'll know there's another fragment-bearer nearby," Seris finished.
 "Yes.
 But if he's marching on the capital, there's a reason.
-Probably he is targeting the same fragment your father tried to reach.
+He's targeting the same fragment your father tried to reach.
 If Draven gets it before you do..."

 She didn't need to finish.
 Two fragments in Draven's hands would make him even more unstoppable.

-"Better to face him in the capital, surrounded by the King's guard and armies, than alone on a road somewhere," Seris continued.
-"Or worse—here, where everyone you're trying to protect could become collateral when he comes hunting."
+"Better to face him in the capital, surrounded by the King's guard and armies, than to wait here for his forces to sweep through," Seris continued.
+"Because they will come here eventually.
+Every town will fall, one way or another.
+At least in the capital, you have a chance to find the fragment first."

 She was right.
 He knew she was right.
 But the thought of deliberately putting himself in Draven's path—in a city already under siege—made his stomach clench with fear.